Published: October 24, 2018 • Last updated: January 22, 2022 at 16:07 pm

 - Some property and auto insurers check credit history too

-Myth (5) If I enter into a debt management or debt settlement plan, this will not adversely affect my credit history – and is a big plus versus consumer proposals.
+Myth (5) If I enter into a debt management plan, this will not adversely affect my credit history – and is a big plus versus consumer proposals.

 Myth (6) Bankruptcy is a terrible thing to do, it creates a stigma and will stop you from ever leading a normal life again.
 It’ll destroy your credit history forever.